-Formation of limited liability company (s.r.o.) in Czech Republic
+Formation of a Limited Liability Company (s.r.o.) in the Czech Republic

-Formation of a Czech s.r.o. company with limited liability of shareholders, low registered capital, simplified corporate and administrative requirements.
-Czech s.r.o. is an affordable solution for establishing a small or medium business in the European Union.
+Key features of a Czech s.r.o. include limited liability of shareholders, low registered capital, and simplified corporate and administrative requirements.
+A Czech s.r.o. is an affordable solution for establishing a small or medium-sized business in the heart of the European Union.

 FACTS & INFO

-Legal forms of companies are regulated in particular by the Czech Commercial Code.
+Legal forms of companies are regulated primarily by the Czech Commercial Code.
 Under Czech law it is possible to set up six different forms of business companies, i.e. a general partnership, limited partnership, limited liability company, joint-stock company, European Company, and European Economic Interest Grouping.
-Establishment of companies in Czech Republic is governed by the Civil Code (Act No. 89/2012) and the Act on Business Corporations (Act No. 90/2012).
+The establishment of companies in the Czech Republic is governed by the Civil Code (Act No. 89/2012) and the Act on Business Corporations (Act No. 90/2012).